Applying to a TCAT

 Educational and admission requirements vary from program to program.

+Practical nursing classes are offered at the Dickson, Clarksville, and Franklin campuses.
 The first step to apply for the nursing program is to attend an information session.
-The information sessions are held four months prior to class start dates.
+The application process begins approximately four months prior to the class start dates.

 HESI Admissions Assessment Exam Information

 Admission to the Practical Nursing Program is highly competitive, and only a select number of students are enrolled to each class.
 To qualify, an applicant must meet the minimum requirements of the HESI Admissions Assessment Exam.